-All prospective athletes wanting to train with Red Zone Training will first need to go through our 3-Week Tryout and Assessment.
-This 3-week period serves 3 purposes.
+All prospective athletes wanting to train with Red Zone Training will first go through our 3-Week Tryout and Prep Program.

 Second, it gives you and your athlete a chance to try us out with minimal costs and no strings attached.
 Just as your athlete can be having a really good day or really bad day, their perspective could be altered by how they feel and thus their attitude towards athlete development and Red Zone Training.
 We want both you and your athlete to have a real understanding of what we do here and often that is best met by attending several sessions.

-Third, any good athlete development, strength or speed training program will have a prep phase to allow the athlete to prepare to train effectively as well as minimizing risk of injury.
+Third, any good athlete development, strength or speed training program will have a prep phase.
+This allows the athlete to prepare to train effectively as well as minimizing risk of injury.
 Just as each workout has a warm-up, each training program should have a prep phase.
-Since the prep phase is usually general in nature, the low cost of the 3-week tryout and assessment, makes it cost effective for you.
+Since the prep phase is usually general in nature, the low cost of the initial program makes it cost effective for you.

 What Can You Expect From The Training Sessions?

 During the first week of your 3-week tryout and assessment you can expect to be here around 45-60 minutes.
 Athletes will go through movement and activation training before moving into foundational strength movements.

 At some point, all athletes will utilize resistance to gain strength.
 As they progress to the strength portion of their training session, resistance bands and some weights are layered in a little if the athlete is ready for them.